Can I keep red cherry shrimp with ghost shrimp?

 Tank Size and Setup

 Both Red Cherry Shrimp and Ghost Shrimp are small in size, so they don’t require a large aquarium.
 A 10-gallon tank can comfortably house a small colony of each.
-However, if you plan to keep other species in the tankOpens in a new tab., you may need a larger setup.
+However, if you plan to keep other species in the tank, you may need a larger setup.

 The tank should be well-filtered to maintain clean and stable water conditions.
 Both species are sensitive to ammonia, nitrites, and high levels of nitrates, so regular water changes and monitoring of water parameters are essential.